lbl-srg/obc/specification/source/codeGeneration.rst

-This section discusses challenges and implications for translating CDL-conforming control sequences to the programming languages used by building automation system.
+This section discusses challenges and implications for translating CDL-conforming control sequences to the programming languages used by the target BAS.

-First, we note that simply generating C code is not viable for such applications because building automation systems generally do not allow users to upload C code.
+First, we note that simply generating C code is not viable for such applications because a BAS generally does not allow users to upload C code.
 Moreover, they also need to provide an interface for the building operator that allows editing the control parameters and control sequences.

-Second, we note that the translation will for most systems, if not all, only be possible from CDL to a building automation system, but not vice versa.
-This is due to specific constructs that may exist in building automation systems but not in CDL.
+Second, we note that the translation will for most systems, if not all, only be possible from CDL to a BAS, but not vice versa.
+This is due to specific constructs that may exist in the BAS but not in CDL.
 For example, if Sedona (`https://www.sedona-alliance.org/ <https://www.sedona-alliance.org/>`_) were the target platform, then translating from Sedona to CDL will not be possible